tdelahunty/acad_website/content/home/experience.md

     description: |2-
         Duties include:

-        * Programme Leader for BSc. in Education (Years 1 & 2)
+        * Programme Leader for BSc. in Education
-        * Member of the research committee
+        * Member of the research committee for Faculty of Social Sciences
         * Lecture on undergraduate and postgraduate programmes across the Department of Education
         * Doctoral supervisor (EDD & PhD)